MicrosoftDocs/ai-builder/ai-builder-docs/use-prebuilt-contract-processing-power-apps.md

 ## Requirements

-Learn more about requirements in the [Supported language, format, and file size](prebuilt-contract.md#supported-language-format-and-file-size) section in [Contract prebuilt model](prebuilt-contract.md).
+Learn more about requirements in the [Supported language, format, and file size](prebuilt-contract-processing.md#supported-language-format-and-file-size) section in [Contract processing prebuilt model](prebuilt-contract-processing.md).

 ## Available fields